alerner1/perfect-game-client/README.md

   // click done to exit modal
   // adjust likes or remove accordingly

-  // when viewing any game lists, clicking a game brings up its info at the bottom
+  // when viewing any game lists, clicking a game brings up its info at the bottom or as a modal
+  // MAKE THE GAME NAME A LINK DUMMY
+  // also the like/dislike buttons should probs be blue

+  // do something about the email in the profile being real ugly